RangerMauve/webtorrent-presentation/README.md

 ### Mesh topology with dead node, dead route

-No, what if that route was suddenly broken?
+Now, what if that route was suddenly broken?
 Maybe the intermediate node got overwhealmed, or went offline.

 Suddenly we're in the same situation as the star topology, we can't exchange data!

 ### Mesh topology with new route

 Well, since there's still connections left, we can take a different route and everything will work just as before.

+### Mesh topology with multiple routes

 Notice that we could potentially have multiple routes at once, or might be connected directly to the device we want to load from.
 This gives us better speeds by loading from a lot of peers in parallell.